 Prune 'Purple Tiger' in spring, removing old canes and dead or diseased wood and cutting back any canes that cross.
 Gardeners in warmer climates should cut back the remaining canes by about one third, and those in colder areas may need to prune a bit more.
 'Purple Tiger' does require spring freeze protection.
 If grown in a container, it will need winter protection.
 Zones 5-9.
-Var: JACpurr (PPAF)
+Var: JACpurr (PPAF) One year old plant.

 Overall Rating: 5 Stars

 I planted my first Tiger several years ago.
 The color, with its stripes of purple drew me right away.
 I now have 4 of these gems in my pink/white/purple rose garden.
 It does not flinch in the hot California summer heat.
 I was a bit surprised at how small the plant is.
 It would probably be a good container choice, but if you grow it with others, put it on the outside or they will tower over Purple Tiger.
 Also, the blooms tend to go more red, less purple, the longer the flower is open.
 It is one of my most favorite roses and I have over 50 in my gardens.